-Patrol Cooking - Patrol cooking will be an option for units in weeks 1, 2, & 3 only.
+Patrol Cooking - Patrol cooking will be an option for units in weeks 1, & 3 only.
 Sunday Dinner, Friday Dinner and Saturday Breakfast will not be an option for patrol cooking.
 Units can opt into cooking any select meals (such as all the meals, or just dinners, etc).
-Units that desire to patrol cook must fill out the "Unit Intent to Patrol Cook" form by May 1, 2024.
-This form will notify the camp that you want to patrol cook at least one meal.
-Units that send intent will be sent the "Patrol Cooking Final Numbers" form and it must be completed two weeks prior to arrival.
+Units that desire to patrol cook must contact the Camp Director by May 1.
 The camp will only provide the food to be cooked, regular campsite cleaning supplies such as paper towels and cleaner.
 The camp will also provide up to one propane tank per patrol during the week.
 More than one propane tank will need to be furnished by the unit or purchased from the camp.
 Each unit that desires to patrol cook must provide their own cooking and cleaning supplies such as dishes, stoves, utensils, and materials for the 4-bucket wash method (Cold Rinse, Hot Wash, Hot Rinse, Cold Sanitizer).
 Sanitizer and dish soap will be provided by the camp if needed.
 The unit must provide a vehicle and adult(s) to pick up meals at Magness Adventure Camp.